pankajkgarg/book-distiller-aistudio/app-dev-prompt-history.md

 * Can you use some icons library.
 And also use packages file, so i can build the project outside of this environment

+* Can you add commands in package.json so that app can be compiled and run and a dev running command.
+Is vite needed here?